Two Piece Set Sewing Patterns (Summer Matching Outfits)

 Sewing Rating: Easy

-Create this easy-to-sew comfortable set with a knit top and slim skirt.
+Create this easy-to-sew comfortable set with knit tops and slim skirts.

 The fitted top has cap sleeves, a high mock neckline, and optional ruched side seams.
 You can make the sassy crop or longer style for a more modest fashion.